-The Tampere Convention treaty simplifies the use of life-saving telecommunication equipment.

-The Tampere Convention calls on States to facilitate the provision of prompt telecommunication assistance to mitigate the impact of a disaster, and covers both the installation and operation of reliable, flexible telecommunication services.
+- The Tampere Convention treaty simplifies the use telecommunication equipment across borders. - The Tampere Convention calls on States to facilitate prompt telecommunication assistance to mitigate the impact of a disaster, and covers both the installation and operation telecommunication services. - Barriers include the licensing requirements to use allocated frequencies, restrictions on the import of telecommunication equipment, as well as limitations on the movement of humanitarian teams.